ARCHIVE00

 Governance receipts produced at runtime are not audit logs.
 They are labelled training examples, generated automatically as a side effect of governed agent action.
 This note explains what a receipt contains, why that makes it dense training material, and what the Rocky series demonstrated when models were trained exclusively on them.

-Teaching models to read permission, not just action
+Teaching models to read permission

 A purpose-built 6M model outperformed frontier AI at the decisions that matter.FLAGSHIP